Cryptographic Specifications of CryptPeer

 - direct extraction of segments or

-K_pairmade difficult; - protection against simple inspection of software storage.
+K_pairis made difficult; - the engine is protected against simple inspection of software storage.

 - direct extraction of segments or

-CryptPeer does not require a particular type of media, but requires that:
+CryptPeer does not impose a particular type of support, but requires that:

-- segments stored on these media be non-exportable in plaintext;
+- segments stored on such supports be non-exportable in plaintext;

-- the use of the media be integrated into the segmentation policy.
+- support usage be integrated into the segmentation policy.

 22. Overview